-All Hen Licence applications must be submitted to the City of St. Albert, Planning and Development Department, located on 2nd floor of St. Albert Place (5 St. Anne Street), or by emailing email@example.com.
-Processing of applications for Hen Licence require about five (5) business days.
+Hen Licence applications must be submitted to the City of St. Albert, Planning and Development Department front desk on 2nd floor of St. Albert Place (5 St. Anne Street), or by emailing email@example.com.
+Processing of applications for a Hen Licence require about five (5) business days.

 If a proposed hen coop exceeds the Land Use Bylaw regulations for an accessory building, a Development Permit application is also required in conjunction with the Hen Licence application.
 Decisions for both applications will be provided at the same time and will require about 14 business days.